marceloinsabralde/SYNCHRO-EVM/README.md

 Notes:
 - Like the WebApi, you can also use your IDE's "Build and Run" feature to start this service.

+### Running Kumara.Core

+From the root directory of the solution run `dotnet run --project Kumara.Core` Then visit https://localhost:7133 to view in browser.

 #### Using the HTTP Test File